SDGforskning/sdg-strings/SDG03_query_action_WoS.md

     (
       ("tobacco" OR "smoking" OR "cigarette$")
       NEAR/5
+        (
-          ("reduc*" OR "control" OR "ban" OR "bans"
-          OR "legislation" OR "policy" OR "policies" OR "regulat*" OR "law" OR "strateg*" OR "intervention$" OR "tax" OR "taxes" OR "taxation"
+          ("reduc*" OR "control" OR "ban" OR "bans" OR "banning" OR "prohibiting" OR "prohibit" OR "legislation" OR "policy" OR "policies" OR "regulat*" OR "law" OR "strateg*" OR "intervention$" OR "tax" OR "taxes" OR "taxation"
           OR "health warning$"
-          OR "smoking cessation" OR "services" OR "cessation service" OR "cessation program*" OR "alternative$" )
+          OR "smoking cessation" OR "quitting" OR "services" OR "cessation service" OR "cessation program*" OR "alternative$" )
           NEAR/5
-          ("implement*" OR "introduc*" OR "establish*" OR "adopt*" OR "propos*" OR "uptake" OR "improv*" OR "strengthen*" OR "increas*" OR "achiev*" OR "develop" OR "developing" OR "build" OR "building") )
+            ("implement*" OR "introduc*" OR "establish*" OR "adopt*" OR "propos*" OR "uptake" OR "improv*" OR "strengthen*" OR "increas*" OR "achiev*" OR "develop" OR "developing" OR "build" OR "building" )
+        )
+    )
   OR "reduc* tobacco" OR "reduc* smoking" OR "decreas* tobacco" OR "reduce dependence on"